 Revoked Driver’s License

 Your driver’s license can be suspended or revoked for criminal and civil reasons that may not be related to driving offenses.
-At Murphy & Rudolf, LLP, we provide criminal defense services to clients in the state of Massachusetts.
+Murphy & Rudolf, LLP has lawyers for driver’s license suspension problems who can provide criminal defense services to clients in the state of Massachusetts.
 Call our Worcester criminal defense lawyers today at (508) 744-3038 to learn how we can help.

 Common violations that may result in a suspended license include: